ImageMagick/Usage-Markdown/color_basics/index.md

 The biggest problem is the SVG color '`Green`' (half bright green) which is is different to the X11/XPM color '`Green`' (pure RGB green).
 If you want a pure green, you are better off using the SVG color name '`Lime`' which has no conflict.

-Wikipedia has a excellent article on the color name conflicts, as well as a good table of the actual color names, in [X11 color names](http://en.wikipedia.org/wiki/X11_color_names).
+Wikipedia has an excellent article on the color name conflicts, as well as a good table of the actual color names, in [X11 color names](http://en.wikipedia.org/wiki/X11_color_names).
-You may also like to look at the article [Web Colors](http://en.wikipedia.org/wiki/Web_colors), which provide a set of nicely ordered table of some color ranges.
+You may also like to look at the article [Web Colors](http://en.wikipedia.org/wiki/Web_colors), which provide a set of nicely ordered tables of some color ranges.

 The most notable conflicts are in four specific colors.
 Here is a table of the known color name conflicts.
-Remember the SVG color is what IM will use bu default.
+Remember the SVG color is what IM will use by default.

 | Conflict Color Name | SVG Result (IM default) | X11 Result for Name | X11 Equivalent Name | Alternative Color Name |
 |:--------------------|:------------------------|:--------------------|:--------------------|:-----------------------|